 Trapped nerves in the lower back and pelvis area can also effect organ, gland and blood vessel function as with intestinal control, bladder regulation, reproductive organ control and leg circulation.

 An interesting thing to note in this possible series of consequences is that sometimes nerves that are trapped can have far reaching implications from the source of their irritation.

 For example, nerves can become entrapped in the upper portion of the neck and potentially, either directly or indirectly, have an effect on the nerve function that controls two-thirds of the organs, glands and blood vessels in the Healthy Body, right down to a portion of the large intestine.

 Similarly, nerves that are trapped in the upper back can affect the function of structures in the head.

 The symptoms of nerves being trapped can be as varied as the things they control, regulate and heal.

-Knowing that this relationship exists between nerve entrapment and body function, treating the actual problem versus the symptom can make a big difference in the health and wellness of the individual.
+Knowing that this relationship exists between nerve entrapment and Healthy Body function, treating the actual problem versus the symptom can make a big difference in the health and wellness of the individual.